zilzhao/zilzhao.github.io/_Research/Intro.md

 Human Mobility & Sustainability
 ------
-  The modeling and analysis of human mobility behavior can facilitate sustainable development of transportation systems, including decarbonization and resilience. <br>
+  The modeling and analysis of human mobility behavior can facilitate the sustainable development of transportation systems, including decarbonization and resilience. <br>

   🚶 **Modeling:** The original OD flow's representation of trip's start and end points lacks the portrayal of trajectories/individual travel behaviors, and does not fully exploit the trajectory/travel information.
 Path flow is a high-dimensional flow structure based on all the road segments passed by the user's travel trajectory in the road network space.
   - ***Zilong Zhao***, Hongyu Shi, Luliang Tang, Zihan Kan, Mei-Po Kwan.
 From OD flow to Path flow: Flow Representation and Pattern Mining for Trajectory Big Data.
 To be submitted to *International Journal of Geographical Information Science*.